 COMBIVENT RESPIMAT is a short-acting, daily COPD medicine

 Short-acting means it only stays in your body for a short time.
-That’s why you can take COMBIVENT RESPIMAT 4 times a day.
-Used daily, taking COMBIVENT RESPIMAT 4 times a day may help keep your airways open.
+In the case of COMBIVENT RESPIMAT, that time is 4-6 hours.
+That's why you can take COMBIVENT RESPIMAT 4 times a day.
+COMBIVENT RESPIMAT 4 times a day may help keep your airways open.

 Not to exceed 6 inhalations in 24 hours.
 Follow directions from your doctor.